H. pylori and cancer

 H. pylori can cause long-lasting inflammation in the stomach (called ‘severe chronic atrophic gastritis’ or SCAG) and this can lead to stomach cancer.
 People with SCAG have an increased risk of stomach cancer.

 But millions of people around the world are infected with these bacteria and only very few (1-3 out of 100) go on to develop stomach cancer.
-Researchers now think this is because there are different types of H. Pylori bacteria, some of which are more likely to cause problems than others.
-And other risk factors such as smoking and what we eat probably also play a role.
+Researchers think this is because some types of H. Pylori are more likely to cause problems than others.
+And other risk factors such as smoking and what we eat can also affect our risk.

 How H. pylori may cause other types of cancer, including bowel cancer, is less well understood at the moment and more research is needed.